fulcro-community/fulcro-exercises/README.md

 * Studied the Minimalist Fulcro Tutorial
 * Familiar with Clojure, ClojureScript, and at least somewhat with shadow-cljs

-## Status
+## Feedback!

-Work in progress, though already useful.
 Please share your experiences and ideas with me so that I can improve the exercises!
 Get in touch with `@holyjak` in the [`#fulcro` channel of the Clojurians Slack](https://app.slack.com/client/T03RZGPFR/C68M60S4F) or in [Zulip](https://clojurians.zulipchat.com/) or by [starting a discussion](https://github.com/fulcro-community/fulcro-exercises/discussions) here at GitHub.

 ## Usage